Viknesh-23/AI-Infrastructure-Monitor/README.md

    flask --app app run --debug
    ```

-Open `http://127.0.0.1:5000` and sign in with `admin` / `admin123`.
-Change this demonstration password before using the application outside a local demo.
+Open `http://127.0.0.1:5000` in your browser.
+Create an account or use your configured administrator credentials to access the dashboard.

 To initialise an empty database instead, run `flask --app app init-db`.